madprops/gifmaker/README.md

 <img src="media/borat.jpg" width="380">

-This is a Python program to produce gif images (or videos).
+This is a Python program to produce gif images or videos.

-It extracts random (or sequential) frames from a video (or image).
+It extracts random (or sequential) frames from a video or image.

 It (optionally) places words somewhere on each frame.

-Then joins all frames into an animated gif (or mp4).
+Then joins all frames into an animated `gif` or `mp4`.

 ---